 Store cleaning supplies properly.
 Improperly stored cleaning detergents can turn into a mess, they can lose their power, or they can expire before you get to use them.
 Make sure the cleaning products are protected from direct light or extreme temperatures.
 Keep them from spilling and mixing by tightening the caps or placing a piece of foil or nylon over the opening and then placing the cap.
 Many homeowners also use too much product.
 Read the usage labels to find out what is the optimal amount, it’s certainly less than you usually use.

 Maintain your home daily.
-The regular cleaning and maintenance will save you a lot of money in the long term.
+Regular cleaning and maintenance will save you a lot of money in the long term.
 Most stains can be removed with some water and dish soap if you treat them right away.
-By decluttering and mildly cleaning your home very couple of days, you will avoid using expensive detergents for pre-soaking, scrubbing or special treatments.
+By decluttering and mildly cleaning your home every couple of days, you will avoid using expensive detergents for pre-soaking, scrubbing or special treatments.

 Make your own cleaning detergents